seralf/simplES/README.md

 simplES
 ====================================

-A Simple Elastic Search Tool POC
+A Simple Elastic Search Tool.

+This is a small POC for local testing / mocking a proper installation.

 ## example (GOT)